8 Tips for Starting Your Own Business in 2020

-The beginning of a new year brings new opportunities, fresh motivation, and determined resolutions – including the desire to make 2019 the year that you finally take your business concept to the next level.
-The prospect of launching a business – whether by yourself or with a partner – can be daunting which is why we have the PA Business One-Stop Shop which can help connect you to local resources like the PA Small Business Development Center (SBDC) network.
-We spoke to Amanda Fink with the Kutztown University SBDC, to learn more about what aspiring entrepreneurs should do and consider as they begin their journey to becoming business owners.
+The thought of launching a business can be daunting — it requires grit, motivation, and determination to turn an idea into a living, breathing, sustainable business.
+However, we’re here to help you finally take the plunge and develop that business concept you’ve been considering with the assistance of the PA Business One Stop Shop, which can connect you to regional resources like the Pennsylvania Small Business Development Centers (SBDCs).
+We spoke to Amanda Fink with the Kutztown University SBDC to learn more about what aspiring entrepreneurs should do and consider as they begin their journey to becoming business owners.
 Read on to learn more about the important planning steps you should take before taking the leap and officially registering and launching your business.

 Identify your business’s value proposition.

 What will your new business offer?
 What problem will your business help solve for your customers?
 How is what you will offer different from existing businesses or competitors?
 As you think about what your new business will do, make sure to assess if you are ready to commit to the work needed to turn your idea into a profitable business.
 It takes a lot of innovation and elbow grease to get a new business started.
 The Kutztown University SBDC offers the PitchThenPlan™ tool, which can guide you through the steps to creating a basic pitch before writing your formal business plan.
 Ready to write your plan?
 Check out the free template on the PA Business One-Stop Shop.

 Do your research.